OpenSourcePKG/mozilla-webext-types/README.md

 # mozilla-webext-types
-Types description of Firefox and Thunderbird WebExtension.

-Since we didn't find any types that were properly described and all projects do their own part.
+Type definitions for the WebExtensions API used by Firefox and Thunderbird.

-We have now started this project for the stable version 115 Thunderbird.
+We started this project since we didn't find any proper type definitions and most plugin projects write their own., For now, the focus lies on supporting version 115 of Thunderbird and Firefox ESR.
-If API parts are missing please just let us know.
+This is a work in progress so if any parts are missing, just let us know.

 # Documentation
 * https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions